beancount/docs/docs/04_running_beancount_and_generating_reports.md

 ##### Precision<a id="precision"></a>

-The number of fractional digits for the number rendering can be specified via “--precision” or “-k”.
+The number of fractional digits for the number rendering can be specified via “`--precision`” or “`-k`”.

 ##### Compact, Normal or Verbose<a id="compact-normal-or-verbose"></a>

 In its normal operation, Beancount renders an empty line between transactions.
 This helps delineate transactions where there are multiple currencies affected, as they render on separate lines.
-If you want a more compact rendering, use the “--compact” or “-x” option.
+If you want a more compact rendering, use the “`--compact`” or “`-x`” option.

-On the other hand, if you want to render the affected postings under the transaction line, use the “--verbose” or “-X” option.
+On the other hand, if you want to render the affected postings under the transaction line, use the “`--verbose`” or “`-X`” option.

 ##### Summary<a id="summary"></a>